-Admit it: you’re not taking care of your gums like you should.
+Admit it: you’re not taking care of your gums as you should.
 Flossing is something you do maybe twice a week, and although you know the blood appearing on your toothbrush isn’t good, you don’t think much of it once you’re done brushing.
 This is a dangerous way of thinking, and can, in fact, be harmful to your overall health, which includes brain function.
 Ever heard of Alzheimer’s?
 Well, studies have shown there is a connection between gum health and this devastating disease.
-If you never want to experience its devastating effects, listen to what a dentist in Blackwell has to say on the topic.
+If you never want to experience its devastating effects, listen to what a dentist has to say on the topic.

 Why Are Healthy Gums Important?

 According to the American Dental Hygienists’ Association, an estimated 75% of Americans have gum disease, and many may not even realize they have it.
 If your teeth and gums stay healthy, you are more apt to keep your natural teeth for many years and have a complete smile that is the envy of others.
 You’re also lessening the chances of developing harmful health-related conditions that can be connected to bad oral habits.
 These can include cardiovascular disease and respiratory infections.

 Want to keep your natural teeth?
 Make sure you’re taking care of your gums.
 If periodontitis develops, you can lose teeth and be faced with needing a tooth replacement solution to maintain bone strength and an aesthetically-pleasing appearance.